Cold sore (fever blister) outbreak triggers. –

-- 5 to 10% of the general population experiences 6 or more outbreaks per year (Rooney 1993), with some people having as many as 12 or more (McCarthy 2012).
+- 5 to 10% of the general population experiences 6 or more outbreaks per year (Rooney), with some people having as many as 12 or more (McCarthy).

 - Most people probably have somewhere between “less than 2” (Rooney) and 4 (McCarthy) per year.

 a) The cold-sore gene.

-Our method, and what our graph below shows, was to investigate how often people searched Google using the key words "cold sores."
-(We're making the assumption that few people have an interest in this topic unless they're looking for solutions for their own current problems.)
+Our method, and what our graph below shows, was to investigate how often people searched the Google index each month for the keywords “cold sores.”
+(We’re making the assumption that few people have an interest in this topic unless they’re looking for solutions for their own current/active lesions.)

 As you can see, search activity for this topic seems to peak during the winter months.
-That seems to make sense considering that it's a time of year when people are often stressed (such as from a hectic holiday season) or exposed to environmental conditions (cold, wind, dryness) that can result in lip chapping.
-(Both are known as triggers for sore formation.)
+And that would make sense considering that it’s a time of year when people are often stressed (such as from a hectic holiday season or common cold) or exposed to harsh environmental conditions (cold, wind, dryness) that can result in lip chapping.
+(These events are known triggers for cold sore formation.)

 Internet search data suggests that cold sore occurrence likely peaks during the winter months.